exonum/exonum-doc/src/advanced/node-management.md

 - **incoming_connections**: Array<PeerAddress\>
   List of peers' addresses connected to this node
-- **outgoing_connections**: Object
+- **outgoing_connections**: Map
-  Its fields are peers' addresses this node is connected to, corresponding values have type `OutgoingConnectionInfo`
+  Its keys are peers' addresses this node is connected to, corresponding values of type `OutgoingConnectionInfo` contain info about peers' public keys and current connection status

 #### Response example